 1) Make generosity a priority.

-If I was saving 10% of my income for retirement, I wanted to make sure I gave away more than that.
-As my income increased and my saving amount as a percentage of income increased, I would increase my giving commensurately.
-I would also give a portion of any “windfall” income, such as a bonus, stock grants, options, etc.
+If I were saving 10% of my income for retirement, I wanted to make sure I gave away more than that.
+As my income increased and my savings as a percentage of income increased, I would increase my giving commensurately.
+I would also give a portion of any “windfall” income, such as bonuses, stock grants, or options.

 Although debated by some, I have always believed that the tithe is a good starting point for giving.
-But I wanted to give beyond a tithe, which is for our local church’s ongoing support.
+But I wanted to give beyond a tithe, which supports our local church’s ongoing work.

 Now that I am retired, I could make rationalizations like, “I’ve already paid a tithe on this money but not on that.”
 I view that as splitting hairs.
-Instead, I purposed to keep my giving at the same level as before I retired, making it a greater percentage of my retirement income (somewhat less than before I retired).
+Instead, I proposed keeping my giving at the same level as before I retired, making it a larger percentage of my retirement income (which is somewhat less than before I retired).
 I factor it into my budget like any other necessary expense.

 2) Save and invest to have “enough.”

-During the final 5 to 10 years of my working career, my income was less than it had been in previous years.
+During the final 5 to 10 years of my working career, my income was lower than in previous years.
 This was by design.
-I intentionally took jobs that were more consultative and less managerial in nature, and therefore less stressful and demanding to focus on other things.
+I intentionally took jobs that were more consultative and less managerial, and therefore less stressful and demanding, to focus on other things.

-For the last five years or so that I was working, I was still saving enough to get my company match (which was 6%), but that was less than I was saving when I was mid-career.
+For the last five years or so I was working, I was still saving enough to get my company match (6%), but that was less than I was saving when I was mid-career.
 I didn’t need to save more.

 I have always been a moderately conservative investor.
 I have maintained a “balanced” portfolio for most of my working life, which has become more conservative since I retired.
 I am focused on generating income for distribution, which, along with Social Security, is enough to approximate the reasonable standard of living we had while employed.